ArkFreestyle/ossim-backend/README.md

 Solution: This happens when an ossim-server instance is already running (probably in the background).
 Kill it with `pgrep ossim-server && pkill -9 ossim-server` and it should run.

 **Issue 02:** The UI no longer loads.
 Error message: `operation was not completed due to a database error`.
-This can happen due to multiple issues.
+This can happen due to multiple reasons.
 For me, the mysql root user's password had mysteriously been changed (it's supposed to be blank...).
 So running `mysql -u root` would give:
 - `ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: NO)` (on mysql shell)

 Solution:
 The steps outlined in the answer by Li Yingjun, are a good starting point.
 - https://stackoverflow.com/questions/10299148/mysql-error-1045-28000-access-denied-for-user-billlocalhost-using-passw

-Investigate if this really is your issue by viewing the users table.
+Investigate if this *really* is your issue by viewing the mysql.users table.
 If it is, follow the commands below:
 ```
-service mysqld stop
+service mysql stop
 mysqld_safe --skip-grant-tables
 mysql -u root (in a new terminal)
 use mysql;